k98kurz/merkle/readme.md

 ```

 Note that calling `set_hash_function` will have no effect on any `Tree`s created
 prior.
+However, it _will_ affect any calls to `prove` or `verify`.
+If you plan
-If you plan to use the library with a non-default hash function, then
+to use the library with a non-default hash function, then `set_hash_function`
-`set_hash_function` should be called during a setup routine.
+should be called during a setup routine.

 If you want to handle multiple `Tree`s created with different hash algorithms,
 then a context handler like the below might be useful: